KevCaz/KevCaz.github.io/content/notes/doc/mdtablestodocxtables.md

 $ pandoc file.md file.odt
 ```

-Second I used Libreoffice to do the conversion!
+Second I used LibreOffice to do the conversion!
 This does not solve the issue but it's a good work around (good enough for me).